okisoftware/okic-payment-gateway/README.md

 ```

-For both examples, if the API request is unsuccessful the response returns JSON payload in format:
+For both examples, if the API request is unsuccessful the response returns JSON payload in the format:

 ```json
 {